tsai00150/Data-Analysis-with-R/README.md

 # Data-Analysis-with-R
 Some data analysis projects that uses R. Each project are grouped in their individual folders.
+## PCA analysis
+This is a simple PCA analysis visualization on the iris dataset via Shiny.
 ## Result Analysis
 This project does several calculations on the result of the predictions.